1. Mobile-911 Server V2 and WIN-911 Interactive/Advanced Setup

 Before you install Mobile-911 Server you may need to make a few changes to your firewall settings.
 The Mobile-911 Server’s default port for incoming/outgoing connections to mobile devices is TCP port 59112 and push notifications are sent over TCP port 11171 to our dedicated push proxy servers.
 If the Mobile-911 Server is behind a firewall, these ports are likely blocked, meaning bidirectional exceptions will need to be created in the firewall on the computer running the Mobile-911 Server.

 Mobile devices require access to the Mobile-911 Server from outside the network which means traffic on TCP port 59112 will need to be forwarded by your router/gateway to the computer running the Mobile-911 Server.
 Typically this is accomplished using port forwarding.
-Port forwarding allows you direct traffic on a particular port, in this case 59112, to a particular server within your LAN, the server running Mobile-911 Server.
+Port forwarding allows you direct traffic on a particular port, in this case, 59112, to a particular server within your LAN, the server running Mobile-911 Server.
 Your organization's network administrator should be able to assist with this if you do not have access to the router's configuration.
-If you do have access and you're not sure how to forward ports for your particular router, this website may be useful, http://portforward.com.
+If you do have access and you're not sure how to forward ports for your particular router, the Portforward website may be useful.

 The Mobile-911 Server and WIN-911 are preconfigured to run on the same machine so changes to the Mobile-911 Server Settings Manager and WIN-911 are not necessary to establish a connection.
 Ensure you have made the necessary Network adjustments mentioned previously and jump to the WIN-911 & Mobile-911 App Setup section to complete setup.